 On the other hand, these dog breeds usually require more patience to potty train.

 These dog breeds are usually hard to potty train because they tend to be domineering, stubborn, and inconsistent.
 But that does not mean these dogs cannot learn.
 It may just take a bit more time.
 You can hire a local dog trainer to train your adult dog if doing it yourself proves challenging.

 Can you train a dog to use a litter box?

 Yes, it’s possible to train a dog to use a litter box.
 But this is not ideal for larger dogs, as litter boxes are made for cats and smaller in size.
-Dogs also don’t have the instincts to bury their waste.
+Dogs also don’t have the natural instincts to bury their waste.
 Therefore, it’ll be harder to train your dog to use a litter box.
 Still, a litter box can be a helpful indoor potty training tool for some dog breeds.

 Hiring a dog trainer to help potty train your dog